Last updated: May 2021

 So getting a reliable estimate of your sweat and sodium losses can be very valuable in helping you get your fluid and sodium intake levels in the right 'zone' for you as an individual.

 This is what we've been helping athletes do at Precision Fuel & Hydration for more than 10 years, using our own Sweat Tests, personalized hydration plans and multi-strength electrolyte supplements.

-On the face of it the Gx Sweat Patch actually offers very similar data to our Advanced Sweat Test.
+On the face of it the Gx Sweat Patch actually offers very similar data to the Sweat Test.
 However, one important difference is that Gatorade's patch collects sweat data during exercise rather than at rest as is the case with our method.

 Arguably, both collecting sweat at rest or during exercise have their pros and cons depending on the situation you find yourself in.
 But both share the same fundamental aim of giving you data on your individual 'sweat signature', to help you work out what kind of levels of fluid and sodium intake you need when you undertake exercise of different durations, intensities and in varying environmental conditions.